 – what the curator of the time deems valuable – different styles and tastes determine the collection

-– garments that evade adaptation.
+– garments that evade reuse.
 Many garments were expensive and as a result were adapted for other uses after the central wear was complete – other garments, fancydress, childrens wear

 – fancy dress is an interesting category.
 Dressing up was a popular activity in Victorian society.
-So, some donated garments could be fancy dress which might be misguiding but also provides another explanation as to why they survived.
-The illustration on the left is the “Bon-bon”, a fancy dress costume worn by Miss Roche at the Niagara Skating carnival in 1896.
+So, some donated garments could well be fancy dress, which might be obvious to a researcher.
+This also provides another explanation as to why such garments survived.
+The illustration on the left is the “Bon-Bon”, a fancy dress costume worn by Miss Roche at the Niagara Skating carnival in 1896.